CLOTHES FOR A SAFARI IN UGANDA | WHAT TO WEAR ON SAFARI IN UGANDA?

-It is also useful to carry sandals, flip-flops or other light semi-open shoes.
+It is also useful to carry sandals, flip-flops, or other light semi-open shoes.
 These can even be worn on a game drive since the activity is mainly done in a vehicle.
-They can also be very useful while at the lodge after gorilla trekking, chimpanzee tracking or hiking.
+They can also be very useful while at the lodge after gorilla trekking, chimpanzee tracking, or hiking.

 White shoes are not recommended safari shoes in Uganda as they easily get dirty and it is not easy to clean them.

-In Kampala or Entebbe, you can put lightweight shoes and ensure that they shined–this will culturally grant you a lot of respect
+In Kampala or Entebbe, you can put on lightweight shoes and ensure that they shined–this will culturally grant you a lot of respect

 Cotton or wool socks are good – they also offer protection.
-Bear in mind that re-using them when sweaty will encourage fungal infections such athlete’s foot.
+Bear in mind that re-using them when sweaty will encourage fungal infections such as athlete’s foot.

-You can wear shorts and light clothing to relax in while at the lodge after the long game drive adventure, after gorilla trekking experience, chimpanzee trekking experience, nature among other activities that will require you a rest.
+You can wear shorts and light clothing to relax while at the lodge after the long game drive adventure, after a gorilla trekking experience, chimpanzee trekking experience, nature among other activities that will require you a rest.

 Wide-Brimmed Safari Hat